New Year, New Goals!

 2. Make your goals measurable.
 It can be difficult to break our goals down into tangible steps, but establishing goals such as "eating healthier", "making more time for friends & family", or "improving my career" (Popular New Year's Resolutions) are pretty vague.
 Think about what you want to accomplish and break it down into steps.
 Starting with a small step is a great way to gain momentum and figure out how you can meet your goal.
 It can be helpful to spend some time defining your goals using the SMART goal system (How to Make Your Goals Achievable).

 3. Make your goals meaningful.
 If you set out to "be a better employee" or "lose 30 pounds", just because you feel like you should chances are high you won't stick with it.
 Your investment in your goals does matter.
-Research show that the more enjoyment you gain from your accomplishments, how important you believe your goal to be, and your own self-efficacy (belief in your ability to accomplish you goal) are crucial in sticking with your goals (How to Keep New Year's Resolutions, Psychology Explains New Year's Resolutions).
-Design goals that are meaningful and be kind to yourself if you don't get it perfectly (even in the first month of the new year).
-Giving up certainly won't get you the end result, but forgiving yourself and trying again just may.
+Research shows that the more enjoyment you gain from your accomplishments, how important you believe your goal to be, and your self-efficacy (belief in your ability to accomplish your goal) is crucial to sticking with your goals (How to Keep New Year's Resolutions, Psychology Explains New Year's Resolutions).
+Design goals that are meaningful and be kind to yourself if you don't get them perfectly (even in the first month of the new year).
+Giving up certainly won't get you the result, but forgiving yourself and trying again just may.

 Set yourself up for a fantastic year by establishing goals you can meet and you may find yourself next New Year's Eve reflecting on real change.